mattmays/solace-agent-mesh/docs/docs/documentation/enterprise/enterprise.md

 ### Installation

-The Docker-based installation process downloads the enterprise image from the Solace Product Portal, loads it into your container environment, and launches it with the appropriate configuration for your deployment scenario.
-You can run Enterprise in development mode with an embedded broker for testing, or connect it to an external Solace broker for production deployments.
-For complete installation instructions, see [Installing Agent Mesh Enterprise](installation.md).
+Agent Mesh Enterprise supports three deployment methods:

+- **Kubernetes with Helm** (Officially supported for production): The recommended approach for production deployments, offering scalability, high availability, and enterprise-grade orchestration.

+- **Docker** (Development and proof-of-concept only): Suitable for local development, testing, and evaluation purposes.

+- **Python Wheel** (Development and proof-of-concept only): Run Agent Mesh Enterprise directly in your Python environment for development and testing.

+For complete installation instructions and links to deployment quickstarts, see [Installing Agent Mesh Enterprise](installation.md).

 ### Access Control